aleksiliu/FitnessPlanner/README.md

 ## Features

-- Personalized fitness plan generation
+- Personalized fitness plan generation with AI
 - User authentication with Clerk
 - Responsive design with Tailwind CSS
 - TypeScript for type safety